 For example, the definition of the word relieved in the Merriam-Webster Dictionary is “experiencing or showing relief especially from anxiety or pent-up emotion.”
 In order to know what relieved means, the student must have previously learned the definitions of the words: experience, relief, especially, anxiety, pent-up, and emotion.
 Many students walk away from this experience feeling anything but!
 If these words are known and the definition does make sense, exposure to word meaning from a one-time dictionary look-up does not ensure transfer to long term memory.

-But what can be done to make vocabulary learning less remote and more effective and authentic for your child?
+But what can be done to make vocabulary building less remote and more effective and authentic for your child?

-- Word Harvesting: Your child must buy into the significance of learning the meaning of words and understanding how words are used by authors and speakers.
+- Word Harvesting: Your child must buy into the significance of learning the meaning of words and building vocabulary to understand how authors and speakers use words.
 This can evolve authentically as you engage your child through discussions and read-alouds.
 Encourage your child to stop and clarify the meaning of a word or phrase when necessary.
 When together you are reading, watching a show, or just having a discussion at the dinner table, a list of words can be created and added for further analysis.
 A vocabulary notebook can be used to store words that you ‘harvested’.
 You can bank on the fact that words with meaning to your child’s life and interests will spark a desire for a broader analysis of word structure, meaning, usage (grammar), and relationships to other words.

 - Specific Word Instruction: Now that you have this bank of words, really take the time to learn one!
 Guide your child in creating a word web using a graphic organizer that allows for a child-friendly definition, an illustration of the word, some antonyms and synonyms, related words, etc. There is no limit to the details that can be included.
 This web can be differentiated based on your child’s skills and strengths.
 Vocabulary cartoons can also be a fun and expressive way to embed to memory the meaning of a word.
 Silly illustrations with a relevant sentence encourage a deeper dive into word meaning because it involves creating one’s own example of the word.